-A Home with a History: how Gael and Francesco Boglione’s Queen Anne house in Richmond spawned an iconic nursery and Michelin-starred restaurant
+A Home with a History: how Gael and Francesco Boglione’s Queen Anne house spawned an iconic nursery and Michelin-starred restaurant

-As a new book marking the family’s decades-long occupation and work at Petersham House & Nurseries is released, Inigo is invited into talk minimalism, restoration and the merit to be found in following one’s instincts when it comes to aesthetics
+Visiting the proprietors of Petersham House & Nurseries, Inigo talks minimalism, restoration and the merit to be found in following one’s instincts when it comes to aesthetics

 - George Upton

 - Chris Horwood

 When Gael and Francesco Boglione bought the run-down and heavily modified Petersham House in the mid-1990s, they never imagined that it would lead to them presiding over a celebrated garden centre and an internationally renowned restaurant.
 The stately 17th-century house, which sits on a bucolic part of the Thames near Richmond Park, is an exemplar of the Queen Anne style (even if the previous owner had obscured the simple, restrained architecture with chintz and murals painted in the 1980s.)

 The couple saw the potential, however.
 They transformed the house, its large conservatory and the 1920s ballroom, restoring period details while introducing a unique mix of Francesco’s Italian heritage, English country style and eclectic artwork.
 When the nursery next to the house came up for sale, Gael and Francesco bought it to prevent it from falling into the hands of developers and unexpectedly found themselves running a business and a restaurant, launched with the acclaimed chef Skye Gyngell, which went on to receive a Michelin star.